 Public pressure like ours contributed to the agreement of a strong climate deal in Paris, which put the world on the path to a low-carbon future, stated that temperature increases must stay well below 2°C, and ideally be kept to 1.5°C, and reaffirmed the commitment of developed countries to support poorer countries financially to cope with the impacts of climate change.

 Hungry for Change and Enough Food For Everyone IF

-In May 2014 our Hungry for Change campaign came to an end.
-Over 60,000 of you joined us in asking David Cameron to take action to help alleviate the suffering of the 870 million people who don't have enough to eat.
+In 2013-14, 60,000 of you joined us in asking the Prime Minister to take action to help alleviate the suffering of the 870 million people who don't have enough to eat.

 During the campaign, you encouraged rich country leaders to pledge £2.7 billion to tackle child malnutrition between now and 2020; you helped secure a commitment from the UK government to spend 0.7 per cent of national income on international development aid (see below); and thanks to pressure placed by you, a hard-won reform of EU law was agreed, requiring large, publicly-listed companies in all EU countries to be more transparent.
 This will include some global food companies, bringing us one step closer to a fairer food system.

 On 20 March 2013, the UK became the first G8 nation to commit to spending 0.7 per cent of national income on international development aid.
 This announcement has been 43 years in the making and Archbishop Desmond Tutu paid tribute to CAFOD campaigners for their “tireless work” and “steadfast refusal to accept the status quo”.

 You have helped change political thinking on aid.
 Despite tough economic times, you persuaded all three main political parties to back the 0.7 per cent target.
 In May 2015, MPs from all parties voted in favour of making this commitment legally binding.

 More transparency for people in developing countries